fp3draza/indirect_effects_transition_mutualism_antagonism/README.md

 The networks contained in the data directory were downloaded from the [web of life](http://www.web-of-life.es/) online repository.
 All code was run in `R` version 4.0.2.

 To replicate analyses, clone this repository and place it in your home directory.
 All paths specified in the scripts assume that the repository is at the '~/' level.
+To catch the output of the scripts, create a repository called `results` and `output` at the same level as `code` and `data`.

 ### `code` subdirectory